AdobeDocs/audience-manager.de-DE/help/using/features/profile-merge-rules/profile-link-use-case.md

 ### Beispiel für eine Regel zur Personalisierung der Personalisierung

-Um Personalisierung mit [!UICONTROL Profile Link]Ihnen einzurichten, sollte Ihre [!UICONTROL Authenticated Options] und [!UICONTROL Device Options] sollte wie die unten stehende Regelkonfiguration aussehen.
-Die [!UICONTROL Authenticated Profile] Optionen unterscheiden sich von diesem Beispiel, da diese Einstellungen die Namen Ihrer geräteübergreifenden Datenquellen verwenden.
+To set up personalization with [!UICONTROL Profile Link], your [!UICONTROL Authenticated Options] and [!UICONTROL Device Options] should look like the rule configuration shown below.
+The [!UICONTROL Authenticated Profile] options will be different from this example because these settings use the names of your cross-device data sources.

 ![](assets/merge-rules-internal4.png)

-Um weitere Informationen darüber zu erhalten, wie diese Gerätediagrammprozesse funktionieren, laden Sie unsere PDF-, [Audience Manager- und External Device Graph herunter](https://marketing.adobe.com/resources/help/en_US/aam/downloads/AAM_Device_Graphs.pdf).
+For more information about how these device graph processes work, download our PDF, [Audience Manager and External Device Graphs](https://marketing.adobe.com/resources/help/en_US/aam/downloads/AAM_Device_Graphs.pdf).

 >[!MORE_ LIKE_ THIS]
 >